British Methodist Episcopal Church: History

 Its first bishop was Reverend Willis Nazrey of Virginia.
 When Nazrey died in 1875, Richard Randolph Disney was chosen as his successor, and he was ordained by an AMEC bishop that year.
 His administrative area consisted of Ontario, Nova Scotia, Bermuda, the West Indies, and British Guiana (Guyana).

 By 1880, the BMEC had "grown from 250 to 2,684 members, and boasted 77 ministers, 37 Sabbath-schools, 1,727 scholars, 156 officers and teachers, 10 church buildings, and over 25,000 attendees in the Caribbean".
 However, the mission work outside Canada stretched the church's funds, and in 1880 Disney negotiated a reunion with the AMEC at the quadrennial General Conference, setting into motion a union between the AMEC and the BMEC that was later ratified at a BMEC convention held at Hamilton in June 1881.
-The merger seemed beneficial for the AMEC because of the step that it represented towards the consolidation of Black Methodists across the United States.
+The merger seemed beneficial for the AMEC because of the step that it represented towards the consolidation of Black Methodists across North America.
 A merger would also stretch the AMEC's influence.
 A referendum of members showed that although a majority in Ontario was opposed, 86 per cent of the membership was in favour.
 Disney was accepted as an AMEC bishop and was assigned to its Tenth Episcopal District, a region embracing his former territory and some of the AMEC churches in Canada that had not joined the BMEC.

 A majority of the Ontario churches and preachers, led by the Reverend Walter Hawkins of Chatham, sought to re-establish the BMEC.
 This group feared the loss of their distinctive identity, and may have been concerned that the opinions of Ontario members had been overwhelmed by those of the Caribbean groups.

 In 1886 this group held an ecclesiastical council at Chatham, at which it was claimed that Disney had defected to the AMEC.
 At a subsequent general conference that year the BMEC was reconstituted.
 The conference deposed Disney, agreeing to "erase his name and ignore his authority, and cancel his official relationship as bishop."
 The reconstituted BMEC elected Hawkins as its general superintendent, avoiding the title of bishop for several years.

 Disney continued with what was left of his AMEC district until 1888, when he was transferred to Arkansas and Mississippi.

 By 1898 the BMEC had 27 preaching points and 25 preachers, the AMEC 130 churches in Canada.
 The two denominations continue their separate work to this day.